-Rachel Siegel, PJC Executive Director

 Here is another example: The F35s that are now arriving at the Burlington Airport are not just a threat in that they appear likely be equipped to carry nuclear bombs (and even with “regular” bombs are deadly), but because of the fossil fuel they waste.
 Each hour of flight uses over 1,000 gallons of fuel per hour.5 As many people know, the mining of these fuels is devastating the land and indigenous communities globally.
 These fossil fuels must stay in the ground if we want our great grandkids to live on this earth.
 (See Save Our Skies for sources and more information.)

 Add to that the fact that the F35 program costs over $1.4 TRILLION dollars.
 That money could go to support green infrastructure.
 Trains.
 Electric buses.
 Subsidizing small scale, ecologically sound farming.
 We could solve so many environmental (and social) justice issues with $1,400,000,000,000.00 dollars.
-(That is a million billion plus another 400 thousand billion.
+(That is a thousand billion plus another 400 billion.
 Unfathomable.)
 Check out this Common Dreams article, to see examples of how the military impacts climate.

 At the climate strike rally I attended in Burlington, we heard multiple people speak to the fact that the problem we have is not the climate — the climate emergency is a symptom.
 The problem is rooted in militarism and unchecked, racial, extraction capitalism.
 It was remarkable to hear this said so plainly.
 I don’t believe that five years ago this would have been a common understanding of the program.
 Capitalism is not something inherent to human beings.
 It is a system we created.
 It is possible that we can create something else.
 In fact, something else is being created.
 The question is what will it be.